Arranging A Funeral

 Deaths from natural causes

-Deaths from natural causes usually occur at a nursing home, hospital, or even at home after palliative care.
+Deaths from natural causes usually occur at a nursing home, hospital, or even at home.
 If the death occurs at a nursing home, we are able to make a transfer immediately, however if the death occurs at a hospital or other location we may need to make a request to the attending doctor or hospital beforehand.

 When the death of a loved one occurs unexpectedly it is natural to feel a deep sense of shock and it can be difficult to be able to think clearly.
-Unexpected deaths are quite often treated as coronial and the process of a post-mortem may be required.
+Unexpected deaths are quite often referred to a coroner and the process of a post-mortem may be required.
 At Riverview Funerals, we keep in close contact with coroners, forensics doctors, and government transfer authorities to ensure that we are able to keep family informed on all aspects of the process.

 Viewings can be a way of finding some closure for some people.
 For other people, they may wish to remember the person as who they were.
 It is completely up to family to make a decision on whether or not to have a viewing and the decision is often based on family tradition and the circumstances of the death.